Fighting hunger with blockchain

-As millions continue to be affected by conflict and natural disasters, the UN World Food Programme (WFP) has recognised the potential of blockchain as a tool that can help feed the hungry.
+As millions continue to be affected by conflict and natural disasters, the UN World Food Programme (WFP) has recognized the potential of blockchain as a tool that can help feed the hungry.

 Creating a model aid program

 In 2016, WFP launched an Innovation Accelerator that allowed them to better identify, support and scale new innovations.
 One of their projects is Building Blocks, which uses blockchain technology to make the transfer of cash assistance faster, cheaper and more secure.
 The blockchain allows the WFP to account for balances without the need for a third-party financial service provider to act as an intermediary.

 Many people are under the illusion that non-profit organizations shy away from innovation, but Building Blocks has taken the latest in blockchain technology to those who need financial innovation the most.
 Using Parity Ethereum, they were able to quickly deploy a private and secure blockchain in late 2016 for their testing phase.

 Previously, the World Food Programme would first provide local banks and financial service providers with the funds and beneficiary information upfront.
 When refugees would purchase food from their local grocery stores, the bank would validate these transactions and then settle with the retailers at the end of every month.
 After taking their fees, the banks would then provide a summary of account balances to WFP.

 The new system starts by providing accounts to every beneficiary on the WFP’s blockchain, a private Proof-of-Authority network running Parity.
 They instantly verify and continuously monitor transfers without the need for a bank to summarize and report in end-of-month batches, allowing Building Blocks to monitor funds without waiting a second.
 At the end of every month, the WFP directly settles with every merchant, saving on transaction fees and assuring the security of the refugees' data.

 Scaling up aid with blockchain